 The other day I was having a panic attack, so I went outside.
 I did breathing exercises.
 I counted to ten.
 I tried to shake it out.
 I didn’t want to make anyone uncomfortable just because I was having a hard time.
 And so no one knew.
 No one suspected until I said, “Sorry, I’m just having a panic attack.”
 And honestly, they looked at me surprised.
 They thought I’d just come outside for air.
 I was really proud of myself when they said, “Oh?
 You seem fine.”
 Because that’s my job: to seem fine so others won’t be uncomfortable or scared.
 It’s been my job my whole life.
 Scared?
 Paranoid?
 Check the closet, under the bed, and behind you when no one’s looking.
 I’d be sitting in class and turn around to talk to a friend or gaze at a wall in boredom.
 No one knew I was positive there was a dead girl in the room following me to every class.
 Growing up like that, knowing that I needed to hide it, is just something I’ve always done.
 But people take it for granted.
-And when you say, over and over, “But you look fine,” you’re invalidating my feelings, my symptoms.
+And when you say, over and over, “But you look fine,” you invalidate my feelings, my symptoms.
 Yes, I know I look fine.
-Because if I didn’t, I would go hide in the bathroom.
+That’s what an invisible illness means.
+And if I didn’t look fine, like say if I was crying, I would go hide in the bathroom.
 I don’t want you to feel sorry for me.
 I don’t want you to say, “Oh my god, you look terrible.”
 I want you to hear me out.
 I’ll say, “I’m having a panic attack.”
 You’ll say, “Oh, okay.
 What can I do to help?”
 It’s easy.

 Remember, it’s called an invisible illness for a reason.
 Don’t accuse us of faking or overreacting.
 Don’t wait for someone to hurt themselves to get your attention.
 Listen to them when they say, “I’m not okay.”
 Ask what you can do to help, but above all, just listen.
 Listen and believe us.